michalbidzinski1/StrokePrediction/README.md

 ## Raport.pdf is a report in which I tested all the algorithms, described each of them and compared the results.
+You can also see the raport below, but Markdown files does not format the text & images well.